mikekestemont/mikekestemont.github.io/talks/index.md

 * Kestemont, M., 'Deep Learning.
 The Hype, the Promise and the Humanities'.
 Invited talk at the eHumanities series, University of Leipzig (DE), 17 January 2017.
 * Kestemont, M. with F. Karsdorp, 'The State of Stylometry: Achievements and Challenges in Computational Stylistics'.
 Invited talk at the Digital Humanities Seminar, University of Manchester (UK), 26 Jan 2017.
 * Kestemont, M., 'Deep Learning for the Humanities.
 Bridging the Gap between Human and Artificial Intelligence'.
 Research Day at the Arts Faculty of the University of Antwerp (31/01/2017).
 * Kestemont, M., 'Het Wilhelmus en de dichter met de ezelsoren'.
-Plenary opening lecture *Nationale Wiskundedagen Nederland 23 (2017)*.
+Plenary opening keynote *Nationale Wiskundedagen Nederland 23 (2017)*.
 Noordwijkerhout, 03/02/2017.
+* Kestemont, M., Stylometry for historic literature.
+Invited talk at the Groupe de recherche sur le moyen français, Université catholique de Louvain.
+20 March 2017.

 ## Posters